 In some cases, you may not be a good candidate, even with a bone graft ability.
 This is decided on a case-by-case basis and each dentist uses specific criteria to make a decision.

-Getting dental implants is a procedure that needs to be taken seriously.
+People prefer dental implants to dentures or crowns, but getting dental implants is a procedure that needs to be taken seriously.
 If the situation is not right for the procedure, then it may fail.
 When the dentist says you don’t have enough bone, they are doing everything in their power to make sure your dental implants will be successful.